 Pat E ‘I’ve been told these are Rose Chafer Beetles’

-ANNUAL GENERAL MEETING 2024
+ANNUAL GENERAL MEETING

-Overall points total
+Overall points winners

-Decorative (Flowers, plants, shrubs and trees)
+Decorative (non-edible) plants, shrubs and trees

 Edible produce grown in your garden or allotment

-2nd.
-Sheila Askew
+2nd: Sheila Askew

 Food items prepared in your kitchen